Ministerial Session 2025

 Foreign Ministers and high-level representatives from the CBSS Member States and the EU will gather in Estonia on 15–16 May 2025 for the annual Ministerial Session of the Council, concluding Estonia’s Presidency of the CBSS.

-On 15–16 May 2025, the Council of the Baltic Sea States will hold its Ministerial Session in Estonia, with Foreign Ministers and high-level representatives from the CBSS Member States and the European Union due to attend.
-The session is organised by the Estonian Presidency of the CBSS, marking the conclusion of its tenure.
+On 15–16 May 2025, the Council of the Baltic Sea States held its Ministerial Session in Estonia, with Foreign Ministers and high-level representatives from the CBSS Member States and the European Union due to attend.
+The session was organised by the Estonian Presidency of the CBSS, marking the conclusion of its tenure.

 Under its Presidency, which runs from 1 July 2024 to 30 June 2025, Estonia has prioritised strengthening resilience and sustainability, taking into account the changing security environment in the Baltic Sea Region.